- 2foodtrippers Belfast Food Guide

 We often like to eat ethnic food when we travel, and Belfast is no exception to this rule.
 During our visit, we found plenty of little Chinese eateries near the University on Ormeau Road.
 Eating cheap Chinese food is an excellent way to experience a city while saving money for the more special restaurants like the ones detailed above.
 Thanks to the power of globalization, we found some pretty good Chinese food in Belfast like the chili pepper dotted salt and pepper chicken pictured above.

-Cheap Chinese food is located all over Belfast.
-Just keep your eyes open to find it.
+Cheap Chinese food is located at numerous Belfast Chinese restaurants.
+Just keep your eyes open to find them.

 A great city needs a great market.
 We have our favorites in cities like Barcelona, London and even our hometown of Philadelphia.
 Now we can add Belfast to this list with the St. George’s Market.

 Located in a late 19th-century building, St. George’s is open on Friday, Saturday and Sunday.
 Though open for just three days each week. the market packs a punch in its variety of fresh, local Belfast food staples like seafood and produce as well as a cornucopia of ready-to-eat foods representing local cuisine and ethnicities around the world.
 St. George’s market is a great spot to shop for Northern Ireland food or eat an affordable lunch in Belfast or both.
 If you’re wondering what to eat in Belfast, you will surely something good at this market.